 Bachelor of Mass Media and Mass Communication (BMMMC) at IP College for Women

-Media and Journalism is a broad subject with plenty of specialisations.
-If a candidate is sure about the course to enroll, s/he can go for a dedicated specialised programme.
-Else, one may also opt for a regular Bachelors or Masters degree in Media, or in Journalism.
+Media and Journalism is a broad subject with plenty of specializations.
+If a candidate is sure about the course to enrol, s/he can go for a dedicated specialized programme.
+Else, one may also opt for a regular Bachelors's or Masters's degree in Media, or Journalism.

-Some specialised course of studies are Journalism or Writing, Radio and Broadcasting, TV New Reporting, Likewise, there are many programmes available in specific branches media, such as radio, film, TV, online or print media.
+Some specialized courses of studies are Journalism or Writing, Radio, and Broadcasting, TV New Reporting, Likewise, there are many programmes available in specific branches media, such as radio, film, TV, online or print media.

 Print journalists usually report for newspapers or magazines.
-They may be full-time reporters for one particular publication or freelance writers who contribute to a variety of publications.
+They may be full-time reporters for one particular publication or freelance writer who contributes to a variety of publications.
 Often a print journalist will be paired with a photojournalist who will take pictures to complement the written story.